dl-solarity/docs/docs/getting-started/guides/access/role-based-access-module-rbac.md

 #### 4 Group (extension)

-To accommodate scenarios where a group of roles needs to be assigned to multiple users, the `RBACGroupable` extension is essential.
-It extends the `RBAC` module and introduces functionalities for the administration of groups.
+To accommodate scenarios where a group of roles needs to be assigned to multiple users, the `ARBACGroupable` extension is essential.
+It extends the `ARBAC` module and introduces functionalities for the administration of groups.
 Furthermore, there exists a default group, which is disabled by default.

 If the default group is enabled, it will automatically include every user.
 The identifier for the default role is an empty string.